Witness a hidden world of whimsical and strange beauty in the smallest district in Rome, Quartiere Coppedè.

 Coppedè, brainchild of Florentine architect Gino Coppedè (built 1913-1927), is a jumble of historic style all whipped together in a dramatic frenzy.
 Nature is the principal inspiration; daring and eccentric curved lines seek freedom from tradition, coexisting with modern sensuous ironwork.
 Coppedè is Rome’s answer to the Gaudì structures of Barcelona.

 There are no cafes or restaurants in the area – Quartiere Coppedè is simply for exploring.
-There are no metro stations close by, the easiest public transport would be to catch a tram (3 or 19) or bus to the stop Buenos Aires.
+There are no metro stations close by, the easiest public transport would be to catch a tram or bus to the stop Buenos Aires.

 Best Things to See at Quartiere Coppedè

-The dramatic arched entranceway (pictured in the photos below) is the main entrance to the quarter on Via Dora.
+The dramatic arched entranceway (pictured in the photos) is the main entrance to the quarter on Via Dora.
 A hanging iron chandelier of floral twisted tendrils and seahorse motifs beckons the eye into a hidden world.

-The Fontana delle Rane (fountain of the frogs) was designed in 1924 by the architect Gino Coppedè.
-The work was intended to be a tribute to Bernini’s fountains and actually the low level of the pond and the well-structured lively composition are features that remind us of those works.
+The Fontana delle Rane (fountain of the frogs) was designed in 1924 by Gino Coppedè.
+The work was intended to be a tribute to Bernini’s turtle fountain and the low level of the pond and the well-structured lively composition are features that remind us of his work.
+The Fountain of the Frogs is also famous because, after a concert at the renowned nearby club Piper, the Beatles took a bath there, fully clothed.

-The Palazzo del Ragno (Spider Palace) is a fun building on Piazza Mincio 4, it gets its name from the large spider decoration above the wooden doorway.
-Standing back there are lots of other intriguing decorations to observe, a large face, lion heads, griffins, a variety of columns, a balcony on a higher level with a loggia, there are also frescoes on the facade.
+The Palazzo del Ragno (Spider Palace), built between 1916 and 1926, is an intriguing building located at Piazza Mincio 4.
+It gets its name from the large spider decoration above the wooden doorway.
+From a distance, visitors can observe many other fascinating decorations, including a large face, lion heads, griffins, a variety of columns, and a balcony on a higher level with a loggia, along with frescoes adorning the façade.

 Quartiere Coppedè: